 At A Glance

 VR supports cognitive stimulation, emotional engagement, and identity expression in people living with dementia.
-Evidence spans scoping reviews, feasibility studies, and clinical interventions across care settings.
+Across scoping reviews, feasibility studies, observational research, and clinical implementations, VR has been consistently associated with increased emotional responsiveness, attentional activation, and meaningful engagement during exposure (Appel et al., 2020, feasibility study; Appel et al., 2021, scoping review).

 Key Research Findings

-VR significantly enhances emotional engagement in dementia populations
+VR is strongly associated with increased emotional engagement in dementia populations

-Emotional outcomes were the most commonly reported effect, with 17 of 19 studies showing improvements in mood, engagement, or emotional responsiveness (Appel et al., 2021).
+A scoping review found emotional and engagement-related outcomes were the most consistently reported effects, with 17 of 19 studies reporting improvements in mood, emotional responsiveness, or engagement during VR exposure (Appel et al., 2021, scoping review).

 VR supports reminiscence and identity-based engagement

-Older adults show high willingness to re-engage with VR
+Older adults demonstrate high willingness to re-engage with VR

-76% of participants expressed willingness to repeat VR experiences after initial exposure (Appel et al., 2020).
+In feasibility research, 76% of participants reported willingness to use VR again after initial exposure, indicating strong acceptability and engagement potential (Appel et al., 2020, feasibility study).

 Why This Matters